Life-Changing Travel Experiences

 A Moment to Reflect in Bhutan

-“It was literally decades after I began my career at GeoEx that I finally made it to Bhutan.
+“It was literally decades after I began my career at GeoEx that I finally took a trip to Bhutan.
 I kept waiting to go with a group of friends and colleagues and the timing had never been quite right.
 Over the years I had seen so many glowing guest reviews, and I had heard rave reviews from our colleagues.
 I think a little part of me doubted that any place could be as magical as Bhutan was portrayed.